Attorneys' Fund for Client Protection

 What kinds of claims are compensable?

 Claimants must show that the attorney received funds and misappropriated them.
 There are also instances where an attorney takes and keeps a retainer despite knowing that services cannot, or will not, be performed.
 Claims involving misappropriation of funds for the purpose of making an investment on behalf of the client may be compensable in limited instances.
+The fund may also pay claims when client funds are no longer in an attorney’s trust account and that attorney has died or become disabled and there is no way to determine whether the funds were earned or misappropriated.
 The fund does not pay interest on claims.

 What is "dishonest" conduct?